swcarpentry/training-course/curriculum.md

     3. Talk to your colleagues.
     4. Enlist the help of someone outside your discipline.
     5. Explore available educational materials.
-    6. Focus students&#8217; attention on key aspects of the task.
+    6. Focus students' attention on key aspects of the task.
     7. Diagnose weak or missing component skills.
     8. Provide isolated practice of weak or missing skills.
 2. Strategies to Build Fluency and Facilitate Integration